Here are five tops tips to help streamline your trip in advance:

 As any seasoned traveller knows, a trip can involve a lot of waiting around.
 Your gate might be situated a fair old trek from vending machines or food courts so bring your own snacks and keep your eye out for the closest place to pick up water after passing through the security checks.

 It might be useful to print out a map of the airport in advance so you can familiarise yourself with where you need to go.
 Failing that, it might be worth booking an airport lounge in advance.
 Reputed companies, such as Holiday Extras, will be able to advise what facilities are available to you at airport lounges from your departure airport.
-Quote Saga when you book and you'll even save an extra 10%.

 Related: Top 5 reasons to book an airport lounge